 How did you find your apartment in Near West Side?
 Trulia UNIVERSITY VILLAGE Rent: 2 BD/2 Bath \$2060 (Near the university athletic fields on East campus, prices vary because it's a condo building and also vary in the neighborhood) Utilities: ~\$80 gas/electric (cable, internet, water, in unit washer/dryer, one parking spot all in rent included, as well as a gym, pool, patio) Commute to school: campus bus is ~15 minutes, CTA bus ~25 minutes, driving ~10 minutes, biking ~15 minutes Local conveniences: community center/rec center within walking distance, walking distance to Maxwell (Starbucks, restaurants, doctor offices), Little Italy library branch, grocery stores (Jewel, Trader Joe's, Target), CVS is up the road, also close to Taylor St. How accessible is public transportation: Buses - very!
 Close by the 12, 8, 18.
 To access the train you always need a transfer from the bus.
 The campus bus stop is ~3 minute walk to Parking: Free street parking no permit required but near some zone parking a couple streets over Things to do in the neighborhood: We live very close to campus so any campus activities!
 Close to different parks and lots of restaurants near-by!
 Why did you choose to live here: We wanted to live close to campus but it doesn't feel like you're living on campus.
-It feels safe and it is quiet!
-The rent wasn't too obnoxious for living relatively close to downtown.
+It is also pretty quiet as well!
 Other comments: The area is very dog friendly and residential.
 There are several parks/fields for a dog to run around.
-We feel as safe as you can be as two females living in Chicago.
-The UIC police station is within walking distance as well as a Chicago Police and Fire department.
 We do live in a loft style, so our biggest con is the walls don't go all the way up to the ceiling.
 It is a relatively quiet area, which is nice!
 We often see set-up for the TV show Chicago fire (very cool!).
 Would you recommend it: Yes.
 How did you find your apartment?
 We used the Compass Realtor App.
 We also searched on apartments.com, Zillow, DOMU.
 UNITED CENTER PARK Rent: 2 BD/2 Bath \$1400 (Oakley and Adams) Utilities: ~\$60 for gas, \$40 electric, and \$40 internet Commute time to school: 20 minute walk, 10 minute bike ride.
 Parking will take longer than walking.
 Commute time to downtown: via public transportation about 20-30 min by bus or train Local Conveniences: Pete's Groceries and Walgreens are just up the street.
 There's also a McDonald's, a Subway, and a Chinese takeout place.
-Local Popeyes not safe.